The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

 Hypopigmentation

 Hypopigmentation is a more serious complication because it can be permanent.
-It results from melanocyte destruction caused by excessive laser energy or sessions performed too close together.
-The risk is higher with older nanosecond technologies, overly high fluences, and intervals that are too short between sessions.
-Once permanent hypopigmentation is established, treatment options are limited.
+It results from the destruction of melanocytes by excessive laser energy or by sessions spaced too closely together.
+The risk is higher with older nanosecond technologies, excessive fluences and short intervals between sessions.
+Once established, permanent hypopigmentation has few options available.

 See also: Hyperpigmentation, Phototype, Thermal burn.